yindia/githook/docs/getting-started-github.md

 # Getting Started: GitHub

-This guide walks through running the GitHub webhook example and creating a GitHub App for real payloads.

-## 1) Prerequisites
+Let us build a working GitHub webhook pipeline end to end: start the broker stack, run the server, run a worker, and then plug in a real GitHub App so events flow from GitHub to your code.

+## Before you begin

+You will need:

 - Go 1.21+
 - Docker + Docker Compose
 - A GitHub account

-## 2) Start the local brokers
+## Step 1: start the local broker stack

 From the repo root: